Mon 07 December 2020 by psu

 The greatest strength of Demon's Souls was always in atmosphere, tone, and mood, and the remake successfully recaptures these aspects of the original.
 The floaty ghost-like feel of playing in soul form has been diluted a bit (for example: your footfalls are quiet, but not silent in the remake), but this is a small quibble about a great overall package.

 I'd say the only things that are slightly wrong in this new version are the music and some of the sound design decisions.
-The original Demon's Souls music and sound had a distinctly 16-bit lo-fi limited budget feel to them and some of the new stuff, especially the boss music, is just a bit too polished and smooth.
+The original Demon's Souls soundtrack had a distinctly 16-bit lo-fi limited budget feel to it and some of the new stuff, especially the boss music, is just a bit too polished and smooth.
 I kind of miss the off kilter other-worldly hellish midi soundscape of the original.